List of Melrose Place characters: Megan Lewis

 Megan is portrayed by Kelly Rutherford.
-First appearing in season five, Megan was a prostitute Kimberly hired to have sex with Michael, during a time Kimberly did not feel well enough to do so herself.
+First appearing in season five, Megan is a prostitute Kimberly hires to have sex with Michael, during a time Kimberly does not feel well enough to do so herself.
 Megan became a prostitute after she ran away from home at the age of 14, due to an alcoholic father.
-Michael and Megan's relationship became more romantic than Kimberly had planned.
-Michael then divorces Kimberly without her knowledge, and then marries Megan in Las Vegas.
-Although Michael was divorced from Kimberly, he still stayed close to her while she was sick, which Megan was annoyed with.
-Megan's controlling former pimp, Josh Laughlin, in attempt to kidnap Megan, told Michael she was still working for him, even though she was not.
-This caused her and Michael to separate temporarily, but they later get back together when he finds out Kimberly hired her.
+Michael and Megan's relationship becomes more romantic than Kimberly had planned.
+Kimberly catches Michael and Megan together and files for divorce, and then Michael marries Megan in Las Vegas.
+Although Michael has divorced Kimberly, he stays close to her while she is sick, which Megan is annoyed by.
+Megan's controlling former pimp, Josh Laughlin, in an attempt to kidnap Megan, tells Michael she is still working for him, even though she is not.
+This causes her and Michael to separate temporarily, but they later get back together when he finds out Kimberly hired her.

 Eventually, Megan becomes disgusted by Michael, and she divorces him.

 Craig Field

 Craig is portrayed by David Charvet.
 First appearing in the fifth season, he is introduced as the son of Arthur Field, the chairman of D&D Advertising.
 After his father's death from a heart attack that came after an argument with Craig, Craig did not have any money.
 He began working at D&D Advertising, during which he became romantically interested in Amanda, but she declined his advances, as she was still married to Peter.
 During a brief period in which Amanda and Peter were separated, Craig framed Amanda for adultery, leading an end to her and Peter's marriage.
 Craig and Amanda then had sex for real, but she did want to further their relationship.

 Eventually, Craig fell in love with Sydney.
 In the season five finale, they got married.
-Unfortunately, Sydney was killed at the wedding after being hit by a car that Jim Reilly, Samantha's father, was driving.
+Unfortunately, Sydney was supposedly killed at the wedding after being hit by a car that Jim Reilly, Samantha's father, was driving.
 Sydney's death caused Craig to become depressed.
 While mourning Sydney's death, he was comforted by Jennifer, whom he eventually had a brief relationship with, but it did not last because of his unfaithfulness.
 He eventually committed suicide by gunshot, stating that he missed Sydney.